pmusaraj/discourse-react-native-temp/README.md

 # discourse-react-native-temp

-This repo will disappear shortly.
+This repo will disappear shortly, only exists for testing purposes.